-In the Spring semester teaching hours will depend on which of the elective courses you chose to follow.
+In the Spring semester teaching hours will depend on which of the elective courses you choose to follow.
 Some electives have periods of part-time online learning.
 During the on-campus courses you must count on being a full-time student.
 You can see the layout and the options for the Spring semester here.

 Do I have to complete the whole programme in one year?

 No, not necessarily!
 There is only one requirement, which is that the whole programme must be completed within three years.

 How do I combine writing my thesis and a fulltime job?

 For your thesis we recommend that you choose a subject that you work with on a regular basis.
 This will make it easier to prove to your employer, that the assignment is relevant for your organisation, and that it would otherwise not be conducted.
 At the same time it is much more likely that you will be allowed to work on it during working hours.

 "The greatest strength of the programme is that it focuses on disaster management before, during and after a disaster.
 That is exactly what I am working on in practice - so I got a lot out of my time in Denmark.
 I will use my knowledge to link acute crisis management with long-term development strategies - and I now feel that I have the tools to do so.

 What are the risks, implications and actions in the short term - and how can we mobilise the community and international donors in the longer term?
 In the NGO environment, we have many coordination meetings on disaster prevention and crisis management.
 Now I have more to contribute."